quack-ai/companion/README.md

 So your `.env` file should look like something similar to [`.env.example`](.env.example) The file should be placed in the folder of your `./docker-compose.yml`.

-## More goodies

-### Documentation

-Your API documentation gets a swagger automatically available on [here](http://localhost:8050/docs) for detailed specifications.

 ## Contributing